 Like the LendKey referral program, the Education Loan Finance program is doubly rewarding.
 It offers $400 for successful referrals, and your friend would score a $100 credit when refinancing a loan within 90 days of registering.
 A second $100 Education Loan Finance Fast Track Bonus is awarded to new customers whose loans are approved within 30 days of their initial application.

 Registration is simple.
 But there is one unique qualifier: A friend or family member must refinance a minimum of $15,000 for you both to be eligible for the cash bonuses.

 There are no limits to how many referral bonuses you can earn.

 How to use your bonus from a loan referral program

-If you’re a borrower and are awarded $300 or $400 for helping a friend refinance their own loans, there are a number of ways to handle this influx in income.
+If you’re a borrower and are awarded $200 or $400 for helping a friend refinance their loans, there are ways to handle this influx in income.

 There’s not one correct way for everyone, but making a larger-than-usual monthly payment on your student loan can help immensely.
 If that’s your plan, don’t let the bonus get lost in your bank account.
 Make an extra student loan payment as soon as you receive the bonus to remove the temptation of spending it elsewhere.

 Of course, you can also apply the cash to other routine expenses.
-Perhaps you use it to pay your rent or mortgage, internet bill, or maybe even the next few grocery trips.
+Perhaps you use it to pay your rent or mortgage, internet bill or maybe even the next few grocery bills.

-You might not receive the full bonus as advertised either — it might be taxable income.
-SoFi, for example, will ask you to complete a W-9 form before handing you more than $599.
-CommonBond says it will send a 1099-MISC form to use when filing your taxes if six or more of your referrals result in new loans.
+You might not receive the full bonus as advertised, either — it might be taxable income.
+For example, SoFi notes that bonuses are considered miscellaneous income and may be reportable to the IRS under Form 1099-MISC.
+CommonBond states it will send a 1099-MISC form to use when filing your taxes if six or more of your referrals result in new loans.